AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/stats-addon.md

 export { getNodeData };
 ```
+[^0]: When referring to "metadata", I mean the dimensions and types of elements on each page.
+Custom metadata haven't been implemented in Adobe Express yet.

 [^1]: In my tests, the two SDKs are ready almost instantly and together—I couldn't tell which one is loaded firsts.